View, compare, book

 We start today with a dip at the Zebedee Springs thermal pools, set amongst palm trees.

-Then we drive to the beautiful Emma Gorge.
+We head back to Emma Gorge for lunch and this afternoon you can take the walk to the beautiful Emma Gorge and waterfall, at your leisure.
 A cool reward awaits you at the end of the walk in, where you can swim at Emma Gorge pool and the 200ft waterfall that is fed from a series of natural springs high above the plateau of the Cockburn Range.

-This morning we depart El Questro for the beautiful Parrys Lagoon, which offers excellent bird watching in the comfort of the purpose built bird hide or from one of the walkways.
+This morning we depart Emma Gorge for the beautiful Parrys Lagoon, which offers excellent bird watching in the comfort of the purpose built bird hide or from one of the walkways.
 We also stop to enjoy the breathtaking views from Telegraph Hill, over the billabong and wetlands.

 Then we head south to the Bungle Bungles.
 Purnululu National park (the Bungle Bungles) is famous for the ancient range of unusual beehive-shaped domes, gorges and chasms over 350 million years old.
 The section of road into the park is quite challenging and will give you a real sense of off-road adventure !